Saif-Alotaibe/Udacity-Trivia_Api/backend/README.md

 REVIEW_COMMENT
 ```
-This README is missing documentation of your endpoints.
-Below is an example for your endpoint to get all categories.
-Please use it as a reference for creating your documentation and resubmit your code.

 Endpoints
-GET '/categories'
-GET ...
-POST ...
-DELETE ...

 GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category